- Can You Pay Off Equity Release Early?

 If You Have a Home Reversion Plan

-Equity Release plans are usually set up to last until the last borrower dies or goes into long-term care.
-Once the plan ends, the lender gets paid back for the money lent and any interest that’s built up.
+Equity release plans are usually set up to last until the last borrower dies or moves into long-term care.

-That said, you do have the flexibility to make partial payments or even repay the entire plan at any stage.
+However, you do have the option to make partial payments or pay off the entire plan at any time.

 Early Repayment Charges Explained